ebiwd/pdx-visual-framework/README.md

 ### 4. Deploy

-Once you generate your css assets, you'll need to put them somewhere to use them.
+- Option 1, manual: Once you generate your css assets, you'll need to put them somewhere to use them.
+- Option 2, automatic: This repo is currently configured to use Travis CI.
+The sass will be automatically compiled and the CSS will be pushed to the gh-pages branch.

 ## Roadmap